 _M: The static structure was supported by bearing structures made of reclaimed wood and additional rafters, and the normatively required earthquake resistance was ensured by L-sections with which stone and timber structures were connected.

 _M: But before we revisit sustainability, let's turn to an intermediate topic.
-It was essential for the historical-social narrative that we wanted to convey with the building that it become neither our, nor your self-representation.
-Even if ultimately the representation of the other can nevertheless be read as a representation of the self, the Cedä M formally remained the farmhouse that it was and did not become a house of Daniela Zambelli or the Pescollers.
+It was essential for the historical-social narrative that we wanted to convey with the building that it becomes neither our nor your self-representation.
+Even if ultimately the representation of the other can nevertheless be read as a representation of the self, the farmhouse formally remained the farmhouse that it was and did not become a house of Daniela Zambelli or the Pescollers.
 Only one element stands out: the new connecting staircase.
 You gave it, from the semantic and performative meaning, also a formal power.

 _D: I never work alone on projects, which allows me not to be attached to an idea (mine), but to share and improve it with my colleague (Eva Horno).
 In this way, the projects are aligned and shaped with what exists and are not self-referential.